RakshandaR/Project-1-Web-Applications/readme.md

 - You do not need to, but you are welcome to, use jsoup (https://jsoup.org/) which is a Java HTML Parser, to do the flag scraping.
 The downsides of using jsoup are you will first need to understand the Document Object Model (DOM) and CSS Selectors.
-These are both useful to know.  o The upside of using jsoup is that it makes it much easier to find and select content from HTML (i.e. screen scrape).
+These are both useful to know.
+The upside of using jsoup is that it makes it much easier to find and select content from HTML (i.e. screen scrape).